Coral Reef Innovation Lab engages schools on educational technologies | News Ghana

 The Coral Reef Innovation Lab is a tech hub that is focused on introducing technology to influence the way people live and do business.

-With a strong focus on driving education through technology, Coral Reef Innovation Lab aims to provide all educational centres with digital laboratories, tool teachers and facilitators with state-of-the-art digital devices, train and resource service providers with the necessary information to deliver world-class education.
+With a strong focus on driving education through technology, Coral Reef Innovation Lab aims to provide all educational centres with digital laboratories, tool teachers and facilitators with state-of-the-art digital devices, train and resource service providers with the necessary information to deliver world class education in the country and beyond.

-As a specialised organisation, it has partnered with producers of digital devices, software and content providers from all over the world to ensure the integration of cutting edge technologies into education.
+As a specialty organisation, it has partnered with producers of digital devices, software, and content providers from all over the world to ensure the integration of cutting-edge technologies into education.

 Mr Yaw Adu-Gyamfi, Project Lead, Education Technologies Tour, Coral Reef Innovation Lab, who led the discussions with participants during the engagement with the private basic school managers in Tamale, said the technologies would help teachers to manage their classrooms properly.